nikku/didi/README.md

 ### Initializing Components

-Modules can use an `__init__` hook to declare components that shall eagerly load or functions to be invoked, i.e., trigger side effects during initialization.
+Modules can use an `__init__` hook to declare components that shall eagerly load or functions to be invoked, i.e., trigger side-effects during initialization:

 ```javascript
 import { Injector } from 'didi';